Ai no Uta (Koda Kumi song)

-Ai no Uta (愛のうた / Song of Love) is the 37th single released by Japanese pop singer-songwriter Kumi Koda.
+"Ai no Uta" (愛のうた) is the 37th single released by Japanese pop singer-songwriter Koda Kumi.
 The single was released in CD and CD+DVD, with limited editions carrying the "Urban Kiss Version" of Ai no Uta.
 The single was released on September 12, 2007, and followed the theme of Yume no Uta/Futari de... as an autumn/winter-time love ballad.
 It charted at No. 2 on Oricon and stayed on the charts for twenty-two weeks.

 Information

-Ai no Uta is Japanese pop singer-songwriter Kumi Koda's thirty-seventh single released under the Avex sub-label Rhythm Zone.
+Ai no Uta is Japanese pop singer-songwriter Koda Kumi's thirty-seventh single released under the Avex sub-label Rhythm Zone.
 It charted at No. 2 on the Oricon Singles Charts and remained on the charts for twenty-two weeks.
 It was released in September 2007 and continued the theme of an autumn/winter-time love song, such as she did with Yume no Uta/Futari de... the year prior during her Black Cherry era.

 The single was released in both CD and CD+DVD editions, with limited editions of each.
 Limited editions contained one bonus track: a remix of "Ai no Uta."

 The title track has been described as a song about the sadness of fleeting love and how fragile and precious it is.
 The b-side, "Come Over," was the theme song used for the World Judo 2007 (世界柔道2007 / Sekai Judo 2007).

 "Ai no Uta" was certified by the RIAJ as being downloaded as a ringtone more than one million times, and as a full-length download to cellphones more than 750,000 times.